SHAWN LAMB ARCHIVES

 The Nelson Museum, Archives & Gallery is the custodian of many City of Nelson records, such as land assessment records and building permits.
 These records are critical for research, such as house histories and statements of significance.

 Museums and archives are tied to a history of colonial and discriminatory methodologies that overlook the voices of many people.
 The Nelson Museum, Archives & Gallery is joining the global movement to recognize, respond to, and create space for, the voices that are missing from our region’s story.
-Our team is critically examining our policies, collections, exhibitions, and programs to ensure that everyone feels welcome, safe, and included.
+Our team is critically examining our policies, collections, exhibitions, and programs to ensure that everyone feels welcomed, safe, and included.